 At night it gives off plenty of light as well as throwing interesting patterns on the wall.

 Close up you can see the red coloured inner veneer lamp shade shining through.

 and it’s definitely a huge improvement on what was there before.

-Making this shade was much more work than the veneer lamp shade we have in our downstairs hallway.
-But it’s nice to have a shades in the hallway that go together, but are still different.
+Making this shade was much more work than the veneer lampshade we have in our downstairs hallway.
+But it’s nice to have a shade in the hallway that goes together but are still different.